Western Colorado Center for the Arts

-The Art Center of Western Colorado, formerly known as The Western Colorado Center for the Arts, also known as The Art Center, is located at 1803 North Seventh Street in Grand Junction, Colorado.
-Founded in 1953, the art center features four galleries, a gift shop, two enclosed courtyards, and several working studios and classrooms.
-The center contains a diverse permanent collection of mostly regional Western art.
-Programming includes two-dimensional and three-dimensional visual art and educational programs for children, adults and people with special needs.
+The Art Center of Western Colorado, formerly known as The Western Colorado Center for the Arts, is located at 1803 North Seventh Street in Grand Junction, Colorado.
+Founded in 1953, the art center has a permanent collection comprising mainly regional Western art.
+Its facilities also include four galleries, a gift shop, two enclosed courtyards, as well as several studios and classrooms.